Support homeXenium Onboard AnalysisAnalysis

 The Clustering view shows the spatial distribution (left) and UMAP projection (right) of cells colored by cluster assignment using the Onboard Analysis pipeline's automated clustering algorithm.
 The clusters should reflect groups of cells that have similar expression profiles.
 In the left plot, cells are colored according to their cluster assignment and plotted in their spatial location.
 Only cells with a nucleus detected by the DAPI stain are used in the clustering algorithm.

 In the right plot, the axes correspond to the 2-dimensional embedding produced by the UMAP algorithm.
 In this space, pairs of cells that are close to each other have more similar gene expression profiles than cells that are distant from each other.
+For performance reasons, a subset of cells may be plotted for very large samples.

 The Top Features by Cluster table displays results from the Onboard Analysis pipeline's automated differential expression analysis.
 For each cluster, the table shows features that are more highly expressed in that cluster relative to the rest of the sample.